 Where to stay in Veria

 If you decide to stay overnight in Veria, there are enough places to choose from.
-I stayed in small family owned Le Bijou Luxury suites and I can recommend it.
+I stayed in a small family owned Le Bijou Luxury suites and I can recommend it.

 Author: Anita Sāne